 WCS' primary source of liquidity currently consists of intercompany borrowings from one of our wholly-owned subsidiaries under the terms of a revolving credit facility.
 We eliminate these intercompany borrowings in our Consolidated Financial Statements.
-During the first half of 2012, WCS borrowed \$31.5 million from our subsidiary.
-WCS will likely borrow additional amounts from us during the third quarter of 2012 under the terms of the revolving credit facility.
-At June 30, 2012, WCS can borrow an additional \$28.5 million under this facility, which matures in March 2013.
+During the first nine months of 2012, WCS borrowed \$33.7 million from our subsidiary.
+WCS will likely borrow additional amounts from us during the fourth quarter of 2012 under the terms of the revolving credit facility.
+At September 30, 2012, WCS can borrow an additional \$26.3 million under this facility, which matures in March 2013.

 We have an unsecured revolving demand promissory note with NL whereby, as amended, we agreed to loan NL up to \$40 million.
-Our loan to NL bears interest at prime plus 2.75% (6.0% at June 30, 2012), payable quarterly, with all principal due on demand, but in any event no earlier than March 2013 and no later than December 31, 2013.
+Our loan to NL bears interest at prime plus 2.75% (6.0% at September 30, 2012), payable quarterly, with all principal due on demand, but in any event no earlier than March 2013 and no later than December 31, 2013.
 The amount of our outstanding loans to NL at any time is at our discretion.
-As of December 31, 2011 we had loans outstanding to NL of \$4.1 million which loans are eliminated in our Condensed Consolidated Financial Statements.
-During the second quarter of 2012 NL repaid the outstanding balance on its loan to us.
-NL will likely borrow additional amounts from us during 2012.
+As of December 31, 2011 and September 30, 2012 we had loans outstanding to NL of \$4.1 million and \$5.6 million, respectively, which loans are eliminated in our Condensed Consolidated Financial Statements.
+NL will likely borrow additional amounts from us during the fourth quarter of 2012.

 We have an unsecured revolving credit facility with Kronos which, as amended, provides for borrowings from Kronos of up to \$225 million.
-The facility bears interest at prime plus 1.0% (4.25% at June 30, 2012), and is due on demand, but in any event no earlier than December 31, 2013.
-As of December 31, 2011 and June 30, 2012, we had loans outstanding from Kronos of \$136.1 million and \$154.9 million, respectively, which loans are eliminated in our Condensed Consolidated Financial Statements.
-At June 30, 2012 \$70.1 million was available for borrowings under the facility.
-We will likely borrow additional amounts from Kronos during 2012.
+The facility bears interest at prime plus 1.0% (4.25% at September 30, 2012), and is due on demand, but in any event no earlier than December 31, 2013.
+As of December 31, 2011 and September 30, 2012, we had loans outstanding from Kronos of \$136.1 million and \$167.6 million, respectively, which loans are eliminated in our Condensed Consolidated Financial Statements.
+At September 30, 2012 \$57.4 million was available for borrowings under the facility.
+We will likely borrow additional amounts from Kronos during the fourth quarter of 2012.